DBska/server/README.md

 =======

-For the time being, the database is assumed to be on alcor and there is no option for selecting a db on another machine.
-If you are not on alcor, then you have a problem.....
+For the time being, the database is assumed to be on alcor and there is no option for selecting a db on another machine, or a specific user.
+If you are not on alcor or do not know the user for connection, then you have a problem.....